Template Customization Guide

 👤

-Spawns the U3D_PlayerController at runtime.
-Required only if enableMultiplayer = true and you want the default player controller.
+Spawns the player controller at runtime.
+Required when using multiplayer with the default U3D player controller.

 Required if Multiplayer